Ahmad Madani

-Ahmad Madani (احمد مدنی; July/August 1929 – 12 February 2006) was an Iranian politician, Commander of Iranian Navy (1979), governor of the Khuzestan province (1979–80) and candidate in the first Iranian presidential election.
-Madani became a navy Commodore in 1970, but was removed in 1973.
+Ahmad Madani (احمد مدنی; August 1929 – 12 February 2006) was an Iranian politician, Commander of the Iranian Navy (1979), governor of the Khuzestan province (1979–80) and candidate in the first Iranian presidential election.
+Madani became a navy Commodore in 1969, but was removed in 1972.
 He later became a navy commander after the revolution and was the first ever Minister of Defence under the new regime.
 Madani was also elected to the first parliament from Kerman, but was not approved.
 He eventually fled to the United States in 1980.

 Pre-Revolution

-Ahmad Madani was born in 1929 in Tehran.
+Ahmad Madani was born in August 1929 in Sirjan.

 He grew up in Kerman before returning to Tehran to pursue university education.
-Madani studied law at the University of Tehran, before joining the Iranian Navy and moving to England to continue his education.
-In 1953, Madani reached the rank of Ensign in the navy, and in 1970 he reached the rank of Commodore.
+Madani studied law at the University of Tehran, before joining the Iranian Navy and moving to United Kingdom to continue his education.
+In 1952, Madani reached the rank of Ensign in the navy, and in 1969 he reached the rank of Commodore.

 Madani spent most of his service in Bandar Abbas and the Persian Gulf.
-He was dismissed from the navy in 1973 for his political activities, and until the 1979 revolution he taught political science and economics throughout various universities in Iran.
+He was dismissed from the navy in 1972 for his political activities, and until the 1979 revolution he taught political science and economics throughout various universities in Iran.

+Revolution

+Following the victory of the 1979 Iranian Revolution, Madani was appointed Minister of National Defence and Commander of the Iranian Navy in the provisional government of Mehdi Bazargan.
+He resigned as Minister of National Defence after approximately one month.
+At Bazargan's request, he subsequently served for a period as Governor of Khuzestan province.

+Following an uprising in Khorramshahr in 1979, Madani ordered Iranian Army units to deploy to the city.

+1980 Presidential Election

+Madani was a candidate in Iran's first presidential election, held on 25 January 1980.
+Supported by the National Front, he received 15.72% of the vote and finished in second place.

+He placed behind Abolhassan Banisadr and ahead of Hassan Habibi, Dariush Forouhar, Kazem Sami, Sadeq Tabatabaei, Sadegh Ghotbzadeh, Mohammad Mokri, Hassan Ghafourifard, and Hassan Ayat.
+Madani received the largest share of the vote in the provinces of Kerman, Kurdistan, Sistan and Baluchestan, Hormozgan, and Zanjan.

+Parliamentary Election

+In the 1980 election for the first National Consultative Assembly, Madani was elected to represent the Kerman constituency.
+However, his parliamentary credentials were not approved, and he was consequently not seated as a member of parliament.